Op3.04-40 Repeat Policy

-This policy applies to course repeat attempts taken fall 2009 and subsequent semesters.
-When the most recent repeat attempt was taken prior to fall 2009, the policy published in the 2009-10 Undergraduate Catalog will be applied.
+This policy applies to course repeat attempts taken fall 2009 or later.
+For prior dates, the policy in place at the time the most recent repeat attempt was made is the policy that will apply.

 Students should also be aware that even though a course prefix, number, and/or title changes, it is still considered the same course for repeat policy purposes.
 The Office of the Registrar maintains the complete listing of course prefix and number changes and should be contacted for such questions.